jxzhangcc/PIO/README.md

         ordinary NBO output file (if run by an external NBO package)
     - *FILENAME.49*
-        extra output required for PIO analysis, containing NAO coefficients, density matrix in NAO basis, and Fock matrix in NAO basis if available
+        extra output required for PIO analysis, containing NAO coefficients, density matrix in NAO basis, and Fock matrix in NAO basis if available only appear if the above mentioned NBO keywords have been specified properly

 3. Run PIO analysis